Buying Instagram Likes: The Engagement Lever, Explained

 A post that jumps from 8 likes to 800 in 15 minutes gets flagged the same way a follower spike does, because organic likes don't accumulate like that.
 Likes that arrive over hours or days at a rate that fits the account avoid the signal.

 Likes from empty bot profiles carry less algorithmic weight and are visible on the post itself.
 Scroll the likers and a wall of photoless, postless accounts announces bought engagement, which defeats the point.
-Quality likes come from the same real, maintained accounts that quality follower delivery uses.
+Quality delivery uses accounts with filled-out profiles rather than blank shells, and backs the order with a refill if the count drops.

 Spread across posts